Water Conservation Tips for Your Garden

 Create watering zones.
 When placing your plants, group them by how much water they need versus putting thirsty and not-so-thirsty plants together.
 This helps make sure that all your plants get the amount of water they actually need without over watering.

 Feed the soil.
 You should also look at routinely nourishing the soil to improve its ability to keep moisture.
 What to do?
-Add organic matter like compost where needed.
+Add organic matter like compost is a must.

 Cover the soil.
 Also add organic mulch to slow evaporation and keep soil moisture.
 What’s more, mulch can help suppress water-stealing weeds.

 Eliminate competition.
-In addition to using mulch to discourage weed growth, take regular measures to eliminate young weeds before they get a foothold.
+In addition to using mulch to discourage weed growth, take regular measures to cut out young weeds before they get a foothold.

 Use fertilizer wisely.
 Once your landscape plants get a foothold, fertilize in moderation.
 You want to avoid over-stimulating plant growth, and with it water demand.